reallyasi9/CMSCertificationNumbers.jl/docs/src/index.md

 # Manipulating

-**CCNs are subtypes of `AbstractString`**.
-This means any method that manipulates an `AbstractString` can be used on a CCN.
-The only caveat is that most of the operations return some other type of `AbstractString`, not a CCN subtype.
+CCNs implement many `AbstractString` methods.
+The only caveat about the exported methods is that most of the operations return some other type of `AbstractString`, not a CCN subtype.

 Examples: